I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 The Hillside Stranglers recounts the crimes of serial killer cousins Kenneth Bianchi and Angelo Buono.
 The evil duo also operated a low-level prostitution ring that ended when their girls managed to escape captivity.
 Unfortunately, they wouldn't tell of the horrible things the men did to them and made them do until a total of eight young women were murdered and their bodies discarded in the Hollywood hills.

 3. Citizen Jane

-Jane Alexander didn't really know the man she loved and had shared her home with the last five years; her boyfriend, Tom O' Donnell.
-Handsome and charismatic, Tom is well-liked by most and was quite gifted at convincing people to lend him money for home based business ideas and investing.
-As always happens, Tom's scams are discovered by Jane's aunt with whom Jane has a very close relationship.
+Jane Alexander doesn't really know the man she loved and has shared her home with for the last five years; her boyfriend, Tom O' Donnell.
+Handsome and charismatic, Tom is well-liked by most and is quite gifted at convincing people to lend him money for home-based business ideas and investing.
+Tom's scams are discovered by Jane's aunt with whom Jane has a very close relationship.
 When her aunt is found bound and stabbed over 90 times, Jane hires a retired police detective to find her aunt's murderer after police fail to do so.
-Jane had no idea just how shocking - or costly, the results would be.
+Jane has no idea just how shocking, or costly, the results will be.

 4. Drifter: Henry Lee Lucas